 “Perfectionism trots out a laundry list of reasons you shouldn’t begin.
 If you ignore this initial barrage and start something, perfectionism changes its tune completely.
 Now it says that you have to do it perfectly.
 It’s the only possibility that is acceptable.” – Jon Acuff

 Dear perfectionists, decluttering your home once and for all takes time, and it’s typically done in phases.
-Some of the biggest names in minimalism tackled this in phases.
-Why are you expecting yourself to accomplish it all right now?
-Let those before and after photos inspire you, not discourage you.
-Don’t waste time comparing.
-Just get moving.
+Every single one of the practicing minimalists I know tackled this in phases.
+Do yourself a favor and let go of the expectation that you’ll accomplish it all at once?
+Let the before and after photos you see online inspire you, not discourage you.
+Don’t waste time comparing your cluttered home to others.
+Instead, get moving creating a a clutter-free home that fits.

 4. You Started with the Hardest Stuff First